-An app can have a high App Power but a very low ASO Score if the app drives a lot of traffic without focusing on ASO.
+If the app drives a lot of traffic without focusing on ASO. it can have a high App Power but a low ASO Score.
 This is the case of extremely popular apps with a very strong brand that makes them less sensitive to ASO.

 Apps can have a high App Power but low ASO Score and vice versa

 As an ASO practitioner, you have a direct impact on the ASO Score of your app.
 Follow the best practices described in the ASO Report section of your app to rapidly increase your app’s ASO score.
 However, increasing your App Power will take more time and depends on the traction your app manages to build.

 As a reminder, here’s the ASO Score definition: The ASO Score shows to what extent the app follows the ASO guidelines.
 To improve the score of an app, you should solve all items in the report marked with a red dot.